gersimuca/customer-management-application-api-service/README.md

 ###  Customer Management Application

-Connects all clients on the Staff managment and see their request & automated system to refuse the request is it is beyond capabilitiesof the system to fulfilled.
+Connects all clients on the Staff managment and see their requestEntity & automated system to refuse the requestEntity is it is beyond capabilitiesof the system to fulfilled.

 Central secure database structure that organizes, stores and retrieves real-time information

-Client feedback system (Feedback from the client about the product).
+Client feedback system (Feedback from the userEntity about the product).

 The following are the key features of a typical CMA: